samtron1412/docs/physics/physics-term.md

   found embedded in integrated circuits.
 - The transistor is the fundamental building block of modern electronic devices, and is ubiquitous in modern electronic systems.

+## Relay

+A relay is an electrically operated switch.
+Many relays use an electromagnet to mechanically operate a switch, but other operating principles are also used, such as solid-state relays.
+- Relays are used where it is necessary to control a circuit by a separate low-power signal, or where several circuits must be controlled by one signal.
+- The first relays were used in long distance telegraph circuits as
+  amplifiers: they repeated the signal coming in from one circuit and re-transmitted it on another circuit.